mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 - **Add an initial estimated number of story points**, see [Estimation and Point Values][point-estimation].
 - **Add the appropriate epic, labels, and/or issue links, if applicable.**
   - It’s uncommon for a new issue in triage to lack an epic if it should be associated with one, though it’s good to be aware of existing epics and the roadmap.
-  - Add the appropriate labels (e.g. `needsdiscussion`, `needslegal`, `needsproduct`, `needsux`).
-Other common labels to consider are `maintenance` and `qa-` (see [labels][labels-we-use] for more).
+  - Add the appropriate labels (e.g. `needs:discussion`, `needs:legal`, `needs:product`, `needs:ux`, or `qa-`).
+See [labels][labels-we-use] for more.
   - Issue links create a link between issues (e.g., issues can be “blocked by X issue”, “relates to X issue”, and more).
+- **Set the Work Category**, see [Feature Engineering, Engineering Excellence, and Operational Excellence][FE_EE_OE].
-- **Move the issue out of the backlog section.** If the issue seems high priority, it can either be added to the current or following sprint by updating the “Sprint” field, or moved to the top of the “To Do” list by right-clicking and following the context menu.
+- **Move the issue out of the NEW status.** If the issue seems high priority, it can either be added to the current or following sprint by updating the “Sprint” field, or moved to the top of the “To Do” list by right-clicking and following the context menu.
 If someone on the call asks to be assigned, fill out the Assignee field.
 Finally, update the status from "New" to "To Do".

 ### Sentry